 These additional standards apply to Standard Mail flat-size pieces:

 - a.
-Each piece must weigh less than 16 ounces. - Flat-size pieces that do not meet the standards in 1.3 through 1.4 must be prepared as parcels or Not Flat-Machinable pieces and pay the parcel or Not Flat-Machinable prices (see 401).
+Each piece must weigh less than 16 ounces. - b.
+Flat-size pieces that do not meet the standards in 1.3 through 1.5 must be prepared as parcels and pay the parcel prices.